KellenWatt/rash/README.md

 script, you may want to write a note that distinguishes it from a normal Ruby script, if applicable.

+## Documentation
+In lieu of normal documentation, Rash is documented using the GitHub [wiki](https://github.com/KellenWatt/rash/wiki).
+At present, there are tentative plans to document the code directly, but this is low-priority.

 ## Contributing
 Bug reports and pull requests are welcome on [GitHub](https://github.com/KellenWatt/rash).